Mathinoc/Garnish/README.md

 2. Set up your API key (the recipes available through the app are fetched from the Spoonacular API):
 - create an account: https://spoonacular.com/food-api/console#Dashboard
-- once logged in, check your profile and copy your API key
+- Once logged in, check your profile and copy your API key
-- in the server folder,create a .env file and paste the API key as followed: API_KEY1 = " ...your key here... "
+- In the server folder,create a .env file and paste the API key as followed: API_KEY1 = " ...your key here... "

 3. Install the dependencies:
-- run **npm i** from the server folder
+- Run **npm i** from the server folder
-- run **npm i** from the client folder
+- Run **npm i** from the client folder

 4. Start the app:
-- run **npm start** from the server folder
+- Run **npm start** from the server folder
-- run **npm start** from the client folder
+- Run **npm start** from the client folder

 ## Tech stack